mnorin/nastytester/content/posts/docker-part1.md

 <br>

 3) You can create a Docker image for your own application and publish it in a public repository (they can be public and private).
 Doing so you will help other people to get an installed and configured application in a couple of minutes or even faster.
-As it works the opposite way also, you can use images created by other people without waisting your time on an app installation and configuration.
+As it works the opposite way also, you can use images created by other people without wasting your time on an app installation and configuration.

 4) You can develop your application on your workstation and then use the same Docker image for your local test environment and a production system located in an Amazon or Google cloud the same way you use it on your computer (not literally the same way, but very close).